Time Required

 Why You Should Try It

-Practicing kindness is one of the most direct routes to happiness: Research suggests that kind people tend to be more satisfied with their relationships and with their lives in general.
+Practicing love and kindness is one of the most direct routes to happiness: Research suggests that kind people tend to be more satisfied with their relationships and with their lives in general.
 We all have a natural capacity for kindness, but sometimes we don’t take steps to nurture and express this capacity as much as we could.

 Loving-kindness meditation (sometimes called “metta” meditation) is a great way to cultivate our propensity for kindness.
 It involves mentally sending goodwill, kindness, and warmth towards others by silently repeating a series of mantras.